-Use the data in the following table to use the sys force-msg command.
+The following table defines parameters for the sys force-msg command.

 Variable Value WORD<4-4> Adds a forced message control pattern, where WORD <4-4> is a string of 4 characters.
 You can add a four-byte pattern into the force-msg table.
 The software and the hardware log messages that use the first four bytes that match one of the patterns in the force-msg table undergo the configured message control action.
 You can specify up to 32 different patterns in the force-msg table, including a wildcard pattern () as well.
 If you specify the wildcard pattern, all messages undergo message control.